-Most people are, on daily basis, exposed to one form of mass media or the other.
+Most people are, daily, exposed to one form of mass media or the other.
 People may choose from any of the various methods available.
-Some of the options available are discussed below.
 They are print and electronic media.

 - As the tools for daily living (for example advertising, radio, and, movie listing)

 - For social contact

 The existence of magazines dates back to the mid-1700s as a favorite for the British Elite.
 Magazines narrow their readership through special versions of the same issue targeted toward specific geographic areas or professions.

 As an example, it would not be a surprise to see the West Africa Magazine having a special edition with a special focus on Ghana’s Golden Jubilee celebration of independence.
 What should be noted is that new forms of magazines are developing.
 These are webzines that are magazines on the World Wide Web.